apurvaa-prabhu/memory-museum/README.md

 - Animated particle background using GLSL shaders
 - Mouse-responsive visual effects
 - Keyboard navigation support
-- Responsive layout for desktop and mobile
+- Responsive layout for a desktop

 ## Technologies Used